-Effective May 11, 2010, the Company entered into a consulting agreement with Timothy Hofer, pursuant to which Mr. Hofer provides the Company with consulting services focused on general business and company development.
+Effective May 11, 2010, the Company entered into consulting agreement with Timothy Hofer.
+The Company did not renew the agreement at the end of its one year term.
+Pursuant to the agreement, Mr. Hofer provided the Company with consulting services focused on general business and company development.
 Mr. Hofer is also a former employee of Paramount BioSciences, LLC ("PBS"), a related party.
-This consulting agreement is for a period of one year, subject to renewal for such longer period as the Company may agree in writing with Mr. Hofer, and may be terminated by either party upon 30 days' prior written notice.